Port

 Process

 enables binary mode for the data from stdout.
-See Binary mode for more information
+See for more information

 Below is an example of creating and running the external program example-prog